Computing spectra (intensities and line lists)¶

 bound

-) used in INTENSITY calculations to produce unbound-only spectra or linelists.
-For unbound
+** unbound (opposite of bound) used in INTENSITY calculations to produce unbound-only spectra or linelists.
+For unbound, Duo

 identifies unbound wavefunctions corresponding to the upper state and uses them to compute unbound transition intensities.
-See also _unboud states.
+See also Treating unbound states.

 Example: Intensities of BeH¶